-From “Byron” I headed west a few kilometres out of town to the Pacific highway.
-Here I turned right and headed north onto a new 4 lane highway which took me through to the Gold Coast in the state of Queensland.
+From “Byron” I headed west a few kilometres out of town to the Pacific Highway.
+Here I turned right and headed north onto a new 4-lane highway which took me through to the Gold Coast in the state of Queensland.
 I kept going on the same National Highway One and headed towards Brisbane.
 About 20 kilometres south of Brisbane I turned off at Loganholm and headed west to the city of Ipswich, which is the western extremity of Brisbane’s western suburbs.
 Like Byron Bay, Ipswich was also an industrial city, once the scene of the largest railway workshops in Queensland.
-The other industry was coal mining which helped supply much of the coal that steamed the locos that ran Brisbane’s suburban passenger trains.
-This all finished in the mid 60’s when diesel locomotives took over from steam.
+Another industry was coal mining, which helped supply much of the coal that steamed the locos that ran Brisbane’s suburban passenger trains.
+This all finished in the mid-’60s when diesel locomotives took over from steam.
 Ipswich went through a “well, what do we do now?” period.
-Time sorted this out and now Ipswich is residential suburb.
+Time sorted this out and now Ipswich is a residential suburb.

-But, not like any other suburb of Brisbane.
-Ipswich is the home of Pauline Hanson who rose to fame when she got up in the Australian parliament and publicly stated that she thought Australia was allowing too many Asians to enter Australia.
+But not like any other suburb of Brisbane.
+Ipswich is the home of Pauline Hanson, who rose to fame when she got up in the Australian parliament and publicly stated that she thought Australia was allowing too many Asians to enter Australia.
 She was immediately accused of being a racist.
 Her comments stirred the whole country up, especially the media who lapped up every word she said.
 She in turn lapped up all the attention and ran with it.
-She eventually formed her own party calling it the One Nation party.
+She eventually formed her own party, calling it the One Nation Party.
 She had a lot of opposition and a lot of followers.
 Rarely did a day go past without her being on the news.
-She rallied her followers telling them she was just an ordinary, honest, hard working Australian who didn’t like the massive influx of non European looking foreigners.
-She portrayed herself as a small business woman, who owned a fish and chip shop in her home town of Ipswich.
-Before Pauline came along many Australians had never even heard of Ipswich let alone know where it was.
+She rallied her followers, telling them she was just an ordinary, honest, hard-working Australian who didn’t like the massive influx of non-European-looking foreigners.
+She portrayed herself as a small businesswoman who owned a fish and chip shop in her hometown of Ipswich.
+Before Pauline came along many Australians had never even heard of Ipswich, let alone know where it was.
 It soon became a small tourist destination.
 A visit to the city of Brisbane wasn’t worth it unless you drove out to Ipswich and visited Pauline’s fish and chip shop, maybe even do lunch or dinner there.
 I visited it a few years back when Pauline was at the height of her political career.
 I drove into the centre of the city and pulled over next to someone who I thought looked like a local.
-An elderly man, dressed in neatly pressed trousers, polished brown shoes, starched white shirt and a Herringbone coat.
+An elderly man, dressed in neatly pressed trousers, polished brown shoes, a starched white shirt and a Herringbone coat.

 “Excuse me mate, can you tell me where Pauline’s fish and chip shop is?